Cardiff Metropolitan University: Cardiff School of Sport and Health Sciences

 The School of Sport is based at the Cyncoed Campus, Cardiff.

 The National Indoor Athletics Centre is an indoor athletics centre housed at the university's Cyncoed campus and was opened in January 2000 by Colin Jackson.
 The centre offers multi-sport provision and includes a sports injuries clinic and biomechanics laboratory.
 It is the only designated 'High Performance Centre' in Wales.

-Cardiff School of Technologies
+Cardiff School of Technology

-The Cardiff School of Technologies was created in 2018.
+The Cardiff School of Technology was created in 2018.

 Research & Enterprise Centres

 Cardiff Metropolitan University's research includes a number of research centres, offering applied research and consultancy to business and industry, and to local and national government across the UK and abroad.
 This includes the ZERO2FIVE Food Industry Centre and the National Centre for Product Design & Development Research (PDR).

 Academic profile

 Reputation and rankings

 As of 2016 the university is ranked as the top 'new' university in Wales by the major university guides – The Guardian University Guide 2013, the Complete University Guide 2013 published in The Independent and the Times Good University Guide 2013.

 Cardiff Metropolitan University has been independently acclaimed for its academic standards, with an old Quality Assurance Agency for Higher Education Institutional Report (2008) stating that 'confidence can be placed in the soundness of the institution's current and likely future management of the quality of its programmes and of the academic standards of the associated awards.'

 In 2021, the university won the Times Higher Education University of the Year award.